-Who agrees that there is an over abundance of opinions on what healthy eating is and not enough science based facts?
+Who agrees that there is an over abundant amount of opinions on what healthy eating is and not enough science based facts?

 In a perfect world our food supply would be full of nutrient dense foods, eliminating the need for us to have to pick and choose on a daily basis what are better food choices.
 Surprisingly it was like this hundreds of years ago.
 We only ate what was available and necessary and that was home grown whole foods.
 There were no supermarket isles full of packaged and frozen dinners that we would heat and plate up in 30 secs.
 So don’t feel disheartened if you are feeling suffocated and confused from reading so many contradicting beliefs.